-Partners: District, other state and federal Governments, NGOs
+Partners: District, other Local, State and Federal Governments, NGOs

 - 1. Identify general priorities for land acquisition (e.g., low-lying coastal uplands) as well as specific parcels for acquisition. - 2.
 Leverage HMPU to develop a list of priority habitat types for recommendation to Florida Forever and work with state, local governments (e.g., ELAPP) and NGOs to develop priority lists.